The Collapse of Atomically-Cooled Primordial Haloes. I. High Lyman-Werner Backgrounds: Acknowledgements

 \section{Acknowledgements}

-The authors thank Britton Smith for valuable advice on the use of ytree.
+The authors thank the anonymous referee, whose critique improved the quality of this paper, and Britton Smith for valuable advice on the use of ytree.
 S. J. P. was supported by STFC grant ST/N504245/1.
 D. J. W. was supported by the Ida Pfeiffer Professorship at the Institute of Astrophysics at the University of Vienna and by STFC New Applicant Grant ST/P000509/1.
 M. A. L. thanks the UAEU for funding via UPAR grant No. 31S390 and startup grant No 31S372.
 All numerical simulations were done on the Sciama High Performance Computing cluster, which is supported by ICG and the University of Portsmouth.